Skip to content

 This documentation is in active development and in a prerelease state.
 These documents are not complete and may include missing pages, broken links, and placeholders.
 Content is being updated as feedback is reviewed.
 Your patience is appreciated.

-XYZ Probe Block
+XYZ/Puck Probe Block

 This guide explains the initial setup and use of a probe block to set the workpiece origin.
 Using a probe block isn't strictly necessary for basic CNC work – you can find and set your origin manually – but use of a probe block will provide more consistent and accurate results.